Updated: Jun 28

 Alexander Forbes (1380 - 1448) was born about 1380 to Sir John Forbes of the Black Lip and Elizabeth Kennedy, daughter of Sir Gilbert Kennedy of Dunure.
 Trained as a warrior by his father, Alexander achieved great fame in tournaments and on the battlefield.
 He gained the patronage of the Earl of Mar and Earl of Buchan, both of whom granted him large estates throughout northern Scotland.
-He became the first Lord Forbes, and this title remains the oldest in Scotland.
+He was granted the rank of Lord of Parliament sometime between 1429 and 1445, which is today the oldest in Scotland.

 At that time, the “duchus” lands of Forbes lay within the Mar principality and the Laird, John of the Black Lip, paid dues to the Earl of Mar, James 2nd Earl of Douglas (circa 1358 –1388).
 When the Earl died at the Battle of Otterburn in 1388, he had no legitimate children and his sister Isabel inherited most of his property.
 In 1402, Isabel Douglas, Countess of Mar (1360 – 1408), granted Alexander in his own right the charter of the lands of Edinbanchory and Craiglogy.
 The charter was confirmed by the King Robert III in 1405.
 These lands had previously belonged to his grandfather John de Forbes as of 1364.